Move Mundane to Make Magic

 250ml Greek yoghurt

-1 packet white onion soup
+1 packet of white onion soup

 15ml lemon juice